cybertest722-alt/Network-Analysis/README.md

-# Network Analysis Practical Project
+# Network Analysis and Forensics Project

 ## Overview
 This project demonstrates hands-on **network traffic analysis** using both **Wireshark** and **TCPDump**.
 The exercises focus on capturing, filtering, and investigating real-world network packets, as well as performing deep inspection of a **malicious PCAP file**.